 Even Francis of Assisi (1181-1226) got into the game by saying something like, “Preach Jesus, and only use words if necessary.”
 Of course, he meant live a holy life in all your actions.
 Agreed.
 But Jesus was perfect, and He proclaimed the kingdom of God every waking moment orally.

 I’m a big fan of Francis’ commitment, but this quotation of his, if quoted accurately, is dead wrong.
-Sounds good on the surface of our culture, but doesn’t square with the King of King’s doctrine of Scripture.
+Sounds good on the surface of our culture, but doesn’t fly in the face of Scripture.
 Faith comes by hearing, and hearing by the word of Christ (Rom.
 10.17).
 Of course words are necessary, often for initial redemption and for continued holiness.

 But Jesus wants us to proclaim what we hear upon the housetops (Luke 12.3).